EeviLuukkonen/eurovision-tracker/README.md

 ## Use of AI

 Copilot has been used during development for brainstorming ideas, designing structures, asking questions and code generation.
-Some files and functions (e.g. db seeding, utils) have mostly been generated with AI, and those are marked as such with a comment.
+Some files and functions (e.g. db seeding, utils, some test files) have mostly been generated with AI, and those are marked as such with a comment.
 All other files may include some AI generated parts but are mostly done and designed by me.
 A lot of the styling and CSS was generated based on prompts describing the wanted look and then tweaking manually.
 Models used were mainly GPT-5.3-Codex and Claude Sonnet 4.5.

 ## Future development